hazelcast/hazelcast-nodejs-client/README.md

 clientConfig.networkConfig.connectionAttemptLimit = 5;
 ```

 ## 5.1.
-Providing the Member Addresses
+Providing Member Addresses

-Address list is the initial list of cluster addresses to which the client will connect.
+Address list is the initial list of cluster addresses which the client will connect to.
 The client uses this
 list to find an alive member.
 Although it may be enough to give only one address of a member in the cluster
 (since all members communicate with each other), it is recommended that you give the addresses for all the members.